 04 of 25

 For rooms with classic architectural elements, gray is especially good for highlighting the details.
 Even without an abundance of furniture, the character of the room is defined by the color of the walls and floor and the built-in design of the room.Continue to 5 of 25 below.

 05 of 25

 When using gray in a space, look for useful contrasts with brighter tones.
 The mix of colors in this room tempers the vibrancy of the yellow while energizing the relatively subdued tones of the rest of the space.Continue to 6 of 25 below.

 06 of 25

 Gray is good for much more than a paint color in your dining room.
-The gray present in the furnishings and represented in the art give this dining room an undeniable air of quiet dignity.Continue to 7 of 25 below.
+The gray present in the furnishings and represented in the art give this dining room from Karen Fron an undeniable air of quiet dignity.Continue to 7 of 25 below.

 07 of 25

-Here again, we see gray used in several parts of a room's design.
+Here again, we see gray used in several parts of a room's design from Classical Addiction.
 The lamps, credenza, and even the floor tie together their gray shades with the dining chairs while contrasting with the lighter tones of the doors and table.
 It's the perfect color palette for a space with such a classic aesthetic.Continue to 8 of 25 below.

 08 of 25

 Whenever you are using one color as the main influence in your space, it's always good to find interesting ways to break up the blocks of color.
-Here a whimsical leaf-pattern wallpaper in gray maintains the color story while adding a fresh pop of pattern.
+In this room from DecorPad a whimsical leaf-pattern wallpaper in gray maintains the color story while adding a fresh pop of pattern.
 If you can't match the colors as exactly as you'd like, use stencils and paint to get the look you're after.Continue to 9 of 25 below.

 09 of 25